EVMS Clinical Psychology Internship - Overview and Philosophy

 Interns are also expected to develop leadership and consultative skills within healthcare settings, and function as part of interprofessional teams.
 Professional development through lectures, seminars, and workshops, and opportunities for clinical research are provided during training.
 Clinical settings also provide for an opportunity to integrate ethical and administrative issues into an appreciation for treatment issues.

 The intern can expect to complete the year with solid general clinical training and a realistic sense of competence commensurate with this stage of training.
 The major rotation sequence focuses on the development of clinical skills.
 The intern may explore specialty areas through the choice of elective minor rotations and in outpatient work.

-The intern completes two major rotations, each lasting six months.
 The intern spends approximately 24-32 hours per week in the major rotation.
-The major rotations provide opportunities for conducting personality, intellectual and neuropsychological assessments; participating on interprofessional teams; and providing group, family and/or individual psychotherapy.
+The major rotations provide opportunities for completing consultations, conducting personality, intellectual and neuropsychological assessments; participating on interprofessional teams; providing group, family and/or individual psychotherapy, and program development.

 Application and interview information and procedures are available here.